badjab326/ay-backend/README.md

 ### Avatar Yearbook

 The ‘Avatar Yearbook’ - a one-stop-shop to look up members of the SEIR "Avatar"  cohort.
 No need to jump through 3 applications for someone’s LinkedIn or GitHub profile.
 Instead, stop over at the ‘Avatar Yearbook’ where you can look through our cohort to find anything and everything we’ve chosen to share.
-From social media, to gaming links, to book suggestions - we’re looking to get our cohort in one place to stay connected, indefinitely.
+From social media, to gaming links, to book suggestions - we’re looking to get our cohort in one place to stay connected, indefinitely

 ---

 ### Technologies Used
  - CSS
  - Express